The tester role is quite fun but comes with a share of challenges. Let’s look at some of them:

 Working as a tester in a big corporation was probably the best thing that happened to me in my career.
 I can’t stress enough how lucky I am for doing the most enjoyable work in the world.

-On the other, you are the first person in the world to hold in your own hands the new technologies and prototypes that reach the mass population in the future.
+On the other hand, you are the first person in the world to hold in your own hands the new technologies and prototypes that reach the mass population in the future.
 Not to mention, the popular idea that people pay you to “break stuff” and the more annoying you are, the better.

 Of course, I’m kidding about the last one.
 But most testers I know are happy with what they are doing and enjoy their testing career.

-Unfortunately, life isn’t always rainbows and the sunshine.
-Even the most enjoyable things have issues and problems.
+Unfortunately, life isn’t always rainbows and sunshine.
+Even the most enjoyable things can have issues and problems.
 The existence of such drawbacks is known to people working in the IT industry but for some reason, they are not willing to spread the awareness as pronouncedly as required.

 Part of it is due to the fact that no one wants to hurt anybody’s feelings.
-But for some, it is a matter of pride that they don’t want to be pointed of their flaws.
+But for some, it is a matter of pride that they don’t want to be pointed out for their flaws.
 We have to hope that they will change their attitude and be realists – and, they won’t do it unless somebody pokes at them and speaks honestly about the problems.